adapt-it/adaptit/docs/Readme.txt

 store of data, documents and knowledge bases.
 Knowledge bases can be exported to a plain text standard format that can be used to build a dictionary within a separate dictionary management program such as Toolbox or Field Works.
+It can also export its knowledge base in LIFT format as a means of starting a dictionary project in other programs that recognize the LIFT format - such as WeSay or FLEX.

-Adapt It can export its source language texts and its adapted or translated language texts in standard format (.txt), preserving any backslash codes as described above.
-Source texts and translated texts can also be exported in rich text format (.rtf) for later use in a word processor for printing nicely formatted documents.
+Adapt It can export its source language texts, its adapted or translated language texts, glosses, and free translations in standard format (.txt), preserving any backslash codes as described above.
+Source texts, translated texts, glosses and free translations can also be exported in rich text format (.rtf) for later use in a word processor for printing nicely formatted documents.
 Adapt It can also export documents in Interlinear form (as .rtf formatted files) which can be used or nicely printed from a word processor.